ksantas007/macreplay_v2/README.md

 MacReplayV2 is a lightweight IPTV portal proxy packaged for Docker on Unraid.
 This repository exists purely as a test sandbox, so expect limited polish and no formal support.

+> This codebase is an adaptation/extension of the original [Evilvir-us/MacReplay](https://github.com/Evilvir-us/MacReplay) project.
+All credit for the foundational work goes to the original author; this fork simply layers on adjustments, updates, and experimental features.

 ## Snapshot

 - Multi-portal management with MAC rotation and basic EPG ingestion